FP (complexity)

-In computational complexity theory, the complexity class FP is the set of function problems that can be solved by a deterministic Turing machine in polynomial time.
+In computational complexity theory, the complexity class FP is the set of function problems that can be solved by a deterministic Turing machine in polynomial time (and for which the function problem also represents a predicate decidable in polynomial time).
 It is the function problem version of the decision problem class P. Roughly speaking, it is the class of functions that can be efficiently computed on classical computers without randomization.

 The difference between FP and P is that problems in P have one-bit, yes/no answers, while problems in FP can have any output that can be computed in polynomial time.
 For example, adding two numbers is an FP problem, while determining if their sum is odd is in P.

 So any decision problem in P can be thought of as a function that outputs 0 or 1, so it’s trivially in FP.
-In short: $P \subseteq FP$.
+In short: $\mathsf P \subseteq \mathsf{FP}$.

 Polynomial-time function problems are fundamental in defining polynomial-time reductions, which are used in turn to define the class of NP-complete problems.